Reviewed by: Nick Nicotra, Chief Science Officer

 AquariumVariable (60-90%)UnknownFish treatment & tank cleaningNONever

-Only USP pharmaceutical-grade methylene blue is safe for human consumption.
-Lab, industrial, and aquarium grades are NOT intended for human use.
+Only USP-grade methylene blue is appropriate for human supplementation.
+Reagent, lab, industrial, and aquarium grades are NOT intended for human use.
+If you are comparing brands, start with our best methylene blue supplement ranking and reject any product without batch-specific heavy metal testing.

 Why Heavy Metals Matter